demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Use Gray image only (32, 32, 1)

+Convert the images to grayscale because ...

+To simplfy my DOE (design of experiments).
+Here is my table:

 |  image      | Dataset Boost     | Normalized     | Dropout     | Validation Accuracy     |
 |:-------:    |:-------------:    |:----------:    |:-------:    |:-------------------:    |
 | 32x32x3     |       x           |      x         |    x        |          -              |